spatie/laravel-settings/README.md

 }
 ```

 The above is a caster for the [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) package, within its constructor, the type will be a specific DTO class, for example, `DateDto::class`.
-In the `get` method, we will construct a `DateDto::class` with the repository properties.
-We receive a `DateDto::class` as payload in the `set` method and convert it to an array for safe storing in the repository.
+In the `get` method, the caster will construct a `DateDto::class` with the repository properties.
+The caster receives a `DateDto::class` as payload in the `set` method and convert it to an array for safe storing in the repository.

 #### Local casts